hamhpc/ARSandbox/README.md

 ## Installation

-The machine will get built according to this [[ http://grid.hpc.hamilton.edu/kickstart/ks_arsandbox.cfg| ARSandbox machine kickstart file]].
+The machine will get built according to this [ http://grid.hpc.hamilton.edu/kickstart/ks_arsandbox.cfg]( ARSandbox machine kickstart file).

 In order to get the installer to use this configuration we need to supply additional arguments to the bootloader.